Kamikaze (typhoon): Events

 In the first invasion, the Mongols successfully conquered the Japanese settlements on Tsushima and Iki islands.
 When they landed on Hakata Bay, however, they met fierce resistance by the armies of samurai clans.
 Despite conquering several miles inland, resistance and/or resupply caused them to withdraw to their ships.
 In the midst of the withdrawal, they were hit by a typhoon.
 Most of their ships sank and many soldiers drowned.

 The first incident took place in autumn 1274 when a Mongol fleet of 500 to 900 ships carrying 30,000 to 40,000 men attacked Japan.
 While in Hakata Bay, Kyushu, a typhoon hit the fleet.
 An estimated 13,000 men drowned, around one-third of the ships sank, and the rest were damaged.

-During the time period between the first and second invasion, the Japanese prudently built two-meter-high walls to protect themselves from future assaults.
+During the time period between the first and second invasion, the Japanese built the Genkō Bōrui, a stone wall roughly 2 meters wide and 2 meters tall spanning around 20 kilometers along the shore of Hakata Bay, to protect themselves from future assaults.

 Seven years later, the Mongols returned.
 Unable to find any suitable landing beaches due to the walls, the fleet stayed afloat for months and depleted their supplies as they searched for an area to land.
 After months of being exposed to the elements, the fleet was destroyed by a great typhoon, which the Japanese called "kamikaze" (divine wind).
 The Mongols never attacked Japan again, and more than 70,000 men were said to have been captured.